BDF-manual-maintenance/BDF-Manual/source/guide/TD.rst

     $tddft
     imethod # ask for U-TDDFT method
      2
-    icorrect # spin-adapted correction to U-TDDFT,must specified in SA-TDDFT 1
+    icorrect # spin-adapted correction to U-TDDFT, must be specified in SA-TDDFT 1
-    itest  # must specified in SA-TDDFT
+    itest  # must be specified in SA-TDDFT
      1
     itrans # transform the final eigenvector in U-TDDFT from the spin-orbital based representation to spin-adapted basis 1